forier/podtxt-docs/privacy-policy-updated.md

 The General Data Protection Regulation (GDPR) and UK GDPR require us to explain the valid legal bases we rely on in order to process your personal information.
 As such, we may rely on the following legal bases to process your personal information:

 - **Consent.** We may process your information if you have given us permission (i.e., consent) to use your personal information for a specific purpose.
 You can withdraw your consent at any time.
+- **Contract.** We may process your information where we believe it is necessary to perform our contractual obligations to you, or to take steps at your request prior to entering into a contract with you.
 - **Legal Obligations.** We may process your information where we believe it is necessary for compliance with our legal obligations, such as to cooperate with a law enforcement body or regulatory agency, exercise or defend our legal rights, or disclose your information as evidence in litigation in which we are involved.
+- **Legitimate Interests.** We may process your information where we believe it is necessary for our legitimate interests, such as to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
 - **Vital Interests.** We may process your information where we believe it is necessary to protect your vital interests or the vital interests of a third party, such as situations involving potential threats to the safety of any person.
+- **Public Interest.** We may process your information where we believe it is necessary to perform a task carried out in the public interest.

+**Specific Legal Bases for Each Processing Purpose:**

+- **To provide the Services to you:** Contract, Legitimate Interests
+- **To provide customer service:** Contract, Legitimate Interests
+- **To enforce terms, agreements or policies:** Contract, Legitimate Interests, Legal Obligations
+- **To send you Service-related communications:** Contract, Legitimate Interests
+- **For security purposes:** Legitimate Interests, Legal Obligations
+- **To maintain legal and regulatory compliance:** Legal Obligations
+- **To personalize your experience on the Services:** Consent, Legitimate Interests
+- **To conduct research and development:** Legitimate Interests
+- **To engage in marketing activities:** Consent, Legitimate Interests
+- **To provide consumption data to Apple:** Contract, Legal Obligations

 If you are located in Canada, this section applies to you.